DrewClutter01/Custom-Crop-Guidance-with-AI/README.md

 # Custom-Crop-Guidance-with-AI
 ![dean-vallance-2rINCqTV76g-unsplash](https://github.com/user-attachments/assets/4420dfbf-7f59-4b8a-bed0-1f6d4f15df56)
 The "Custom Crop Guidance with AI" project aims to help farmers maximize their crop yields by understanding crop's specific needs and nutrients.
 We used the [Crop recommendation dataset](https://www.kaggle.com/datasets/varshitanalluri/crop-recommendation-dataset?select=Crop_Recommendation.csv) to gather our data and findings.
-We utilized the Logistic Regression and Random forest classifier to tackle our problem.
+We utilized a Logistic Regression and Random forest classifier to tackle our problem.

 # Business Understanding and Data Understanding
-A lack of understanding about environmental conditions and nutrients can be detrimental to farmers' success. ​Different crops require different nutrients​, Poor crop selection can lead to negative losses for farmers​, Crops not suitable for local conditions can harm crop growth​, Incorrect Soil pH can prevent crops from absorbing nutrients​.
+A lack of understanding about environmental conditions and nutrients can be detrimental to farmers' success because different crops require different nutrients​.

 The data set was entirely composed of numerical data excluding the target variable.
+Listed below are the variables from the data set.

-Key Factors: Nitrogen, Phosphorus and Potassium
+**Key Factors**: Nitrogen, Phosphorus and Potassium

-Environmental Variables: Temperature, Humidity, pH_Value, Rainfall
+**Environmental Variables**: Temperature, Humidity, pH_Value, Rainfall

-Target Variables: Crop
+**Target Variables**: Crop

 The three primary macronutrients essential to successful crop growth are [Nitrogen, Phosporus and Potassium](https://cropnuts.com/nitrogen-phosphorus-potassium-npk-fertilizers/).